A7 exit Seesen(Harz), B243 48 km through Osterode, Herzberg and Bad Sachsa to Nüxei.

 Please check rates and details directly with the companies in question if you need more recent info.

-The different watercourses unite and flow through the 400 m long and 50 m wide valley to the south into the Nixsee.
-This lake is located inside an about 400 m x 200 m large depression.
-At the east end of this basin is a ponor (swallow hole).
-Normally the water would disappear at this point but the Nixsee was dammed up by a dam in front of the ponor.
+The various watercourses join and flow southwards through the 400 m long and 50 m wide valley to the south into the Nixsee.
+Several springs in the meadow also rise here, whose water also flows into the small stream.
+The stream now flows into Nixsee, located in a 400 m x 200 m depression.
+At the eastern end of this basin is a ponor (swallow hole), originally the water disappeared underground at this point.
+But the Nixsee was dammed up by a dam in front of the ponor.

-The entire valley or depression of the Nixseebeckens is located at the same level as several nearby sinkholes, the largest of which is called Weissensee..
-Some of them are filled with water.
-Very interesting is the fact that the water level of Lake Weissensee is 10 m higher than the Ponor, although it is only 100 m away.
+The entire depression of the Nixsee polje is located in a plain that has several sinkholes.
+Some of them are filled with water, the largest being the Weißensee.
+Very interesting is the fact that the water level of Lake Weissensee is 10 m higher than that of the ponor, although it is only 100 m away.
 This indicates that his water circulates in an independent underground water course.